jhoecmu/ooo-beta/README.md

 2. As unpacked, the datapath is configured to be R10K like (see uarch.h).
 The executable built is configured execute a 100,000-long randomly generated instruction trace.
 The trace is configured in trace.h.
-The output should match reference1.
+The screen output should match reference1.
 (You can test that by "make regress1".)

 3. You can set #define UARCH_ROB_RENAME (1) in uarch.h to configure the
-datapath to use the ROB (instead of a R10K's physical registerfile) to hold renamed output of speculative instructions.
-The output should match reference2. ("make regress2")  Beyond this you can experiment with reconfiguring the datapath in uarch.h.
+datapath to use the ROB (instead of a R10K's physical registerfile) to hold renamed register outputs of speculative instructions.
+The screen output should match reference2. ("make regress2")  Beyond this you can experiment with customizing the datapath configuration in uarch.h.

-4. To start, you want a simpler datapath.
+4. To start, you may want examine a simpler datapath.
 Try reduce the superscalar degree width in uarch.h.

 #define UARCH_DECODE_WIDTH    (1)